 Rita enjoys wearing slippers.
 They are easy for her to put on in the morning and take off at night.
 Slippers keep Rita’s feet warm and feel so comfortable!
 She only leaves the house once or twice a week, so Rita doesn’t worry about putting on shoes for outside purposes.

 A couple of weeks ago, Rita’s darling son and daughter bought her a brand new recliner.
 The new chair had a button to put her feet up and down.
-Surprisingly, the chair could also lift Rita to stand up!
+The chair could also lift Rita to stand up!
 She could fully recline in the chair to take a nap during the day!
 Rita couldn’t wait to live her best life in that chair!

 Luckily, Rita was not physically injured, but her pride was in bad shape.
 She thought, “I can’t stand up anymore.
 I’m scared of that chair.”
 Rita blamed the chair, but the chair wasn’t the problem.
 It was her slippers!